-• On the authority of Anas 4, the Prophet a would pray Friday prayer when the sun had passed its meridian."
-(Recorded by Ahmad, Al-Bukhaari, Abu Daawud, At-Tirmidhi, and Al-Baihagi)
+On the authority of Anas , the Prophet would pray Friday prayer when the sun had passed its meridian."
+(Recorded by Ahmad, Al-Bukhaari, Abu Daawud, At-Tirmidhi, and Al-Baihaqi)

 Hanbali, Ishaaq, and 'Ataa' bin Rabaah are of the opinion that the time for Friday prayer is from the beginning of the time for 'id prayer to the end of the time for Dhuhr.